chef-boneyard/chef-web-docs-2016/includes_config/includes_config_rb_ohai_settings.rst

 ..
 The contents of this file are included in multiple topics.
 ..
 This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.

-The following settings can be added to the |client rb| file:

 .. list-table::
    :widths: 200 300
    :header-rows: 1